LeonardoGracioS/ID2222/README.md

 # ID2222
-ID 2222 Data Mining at KTH
+Repository for the ID2222 Data Mining course at KTH.

+This repository only contains academic labs.